NikitaCase/UFO-Sighting-Exploration/README.md

 #### Level 2
-Level 1 allows users to sort by date, country, state, city and shape of the UFO siting
+Level 2 allows users to sort by date, country, state, city and shape of the UFO siting

-You can view the hosted page here: [Level 2](https://nikitacase.github.io/javascript-challenge/UFO-level-2/)
+You can try it out here: [Level 2](https://nikitacase.github.io/javascript-challenge/UFO-level-2/)

 And here's a screenshot: